jkillingsworth/jkillingsworth.com/_posts/2019-09-14-estimating-the-weights-of-biased-coins.md

     \end{document}
 {% endlatex %}

 Keep in mind that the model is symmetrical.
-Let's use the following notation to represent probability of landing on each of the five possible terminal states:
+We can use the following notation to represent the probability of landing on each of the five possible terminal states:

 {% latex 1 fig-08 %}
     \begin{document}